 Short and Long Term Effects of Concussions

-If you have suffered a TBI from an injury or accident and need legal help please call 1-800-561-4887 for a free attorney consultation.
+If you have suffered a TBI from an injury or accident and need legal help please call 1-800-561-4887 for a free consultation from experienced California Head Injury Lawyers.

 Traumatic brain injury can, and often does, lead to brain damage.
 Also, concussions can lead to serious physical, emotional, and cognitive symptoms.
 Recent research suggests that the detrimental effects of even one concussion may linger for 30 years or longer in a person's life.
 The implications from repeated concussions are even more serious.